 What is Sistema Scotland?

-Sistema Scotland is a social transformation charity based in four communities – Raploch (Stirling), Govanhill (Glasgow), Torry (Aberdeen) and Douglas (Dundee).
+Sistema Scotland is a social transformation charity based in six communities – Raploch & Fallin (Stirling), Govanhill (Glasgow), Torry (Aberdeen), Douglas (Dundee), and Wester Hailes (Edinburgh).
 We work with those communities through our local Big Noise orchestra programmes, where children are immersed in music to help foster teamwork, confidence and aspiration.
-Sistema Scotland began in 2007, with the first Big Noise centre opening in 2008, and is funded primarily by a number of partners, including Scottish Government, Aberdeen City Council, Glasgow City Council, Optimistic Sound (Douglas) and Stirling Council.
+Sistema Scotland began in 2007, with the first Big Noise centre opening in 2008, and is funded primarily by a number of public and private partners, as well as individual donations and trusts.

 What is Big Noise?

 Big Noise is a community based, social transformation programme that uses intensive, immersive orchestral music making to foster confidence, teamwork, pride and aspiration in the children taking part – and across the wider community.

 What’s the difference between Big Noise and Sistema Scotland?

 Big Noise is what we call the orchestra programmes in the communities where we work.
 Sistema Scotland is the name of the national charity that runs the Big Noise orchestra programmes.